 A. Developed from scratch and formulated to provide results, Nature’s Root products are made with love in small batches.
 Stemming from our genetics using organic and sustainable ingredients, Nature’s Root delivers to you clean and simple products that are consistent, and great for you and the earth - “No Bad Stuff”.

 Q. Will I pass a drug test?

-A. Legally we can’t tell you yes or no. Nature’s Root guarantees all product to ALWAYS be UNDER the federal and state regulation of 0.3% or LESS THC within our products.
+A. Legally, we cannot tell you yes or no. Nature’s Root always guarantees our products will meet or exceed the legal standard of 0.3% or LESS THC.
 However, most of our products contain virtually 0% THC and are safe to use in a drug testing environment.